 Improve the Air Quality in Your Home Office

 Once you’ve gotten everything moved around and organized in the way that feels best to you, it’s time to clean off the surfaces of all of your furniture.
 Use your rag and multi-surface cleaner and wipe everything down.
 Then, run your vacuum over the floor (or set your robot vacuum to do it for you.)
 Alternatively, if you have a hard floor, use a Swiffer sweep and vac or a broom and dustpan.
 Add an oil diffuser that doubles as a humidifier to control the air quality (and scent) of the room.

 Is there something that could be easier for you if you had access to an additional piece of equipment?
 Perhaps you’ve been considering making the buy for some time now but you keep forgetting about it or trying to convince yourself you don’t really need it.
 If it’s something that’s been popping into your mind for a while and this camera, etc., will improve the quality of your work and make your life even a little better, go for it!

 After you’ve gone through all of this work, the last thing you want to do is let the room get all dusty (again,) or get covered in nutrition bar wrappers and water bottles, etc. In any case, look around you.
 You always want your office to be this clean, so maintain it, since maintenance takes a lot less time and effort than deep cleaning does.

-Keep some multi-surface cleaning towelettes nearby so that you can wipe anything down the second you need to.
+Keep some cleaning wipes nearby so that you can wipe anything down the second you need to.
 You should also store your microfiber cloth in the general vicinity of your computer so that you can clean it off at least once per week or so.
 Keep